When: 10AM on April 18-19, 2020

 Celebrate the return of spring migrating raptors with this annual Anchorage Audubon event.
 Anchorage Audubon typically does a complete and thorough HawkWatch for an entire season at Gunsight Mountain.
 Additionally, Anchorage Audubon hosts a Gunsight Mountain HawkWatch Weekend, tentatively scheduled in March 2019.
 Migrating raptors that can be seen along the ridgeline near MP 119 include Golden Eagle, Red-tailed Hawk, Rough-legged Hawk, Sharp-shinned Hawk, Northern Goshawk, American Kestrel, Peregrine Falcon and Merlin.
 Swainson's Hawk and Osprey have also been seen migrating through this area.
 Bring warm clothing, binoculars, spotting scopes, lunch, snacks, and lawn chairs and sit back while you watch migrating raptors glide over the nearby ridge.

-Check the the Mat-Su Birders calendar and Anchorage Audubon website for updates.
+Check the the Mat-Su Birders calendar and Anchorage Audubon website for more information.